-The theoretical approach to inverse problems can be formalized in terms of Bayesian estimation.
-Recall that scene-fromimage problems, we start off with the generative model, and then seek an inverse solution.
+Shape from shading can be treated as an inverse problem.
+Earlier in the course, we saw that inverse problems can be formalized in terms of Bayesian estimation.
+Recall that for scene-from-image problems, we start off with the generative model, and then seek an inverse solution.